pierre-pvln/ipheiongeojsons/src/media/geojsons/README.md

 # All information is as-is and without any guarantee!

+The geojsons are stored and maintainded on github. https://github.com/pierre-pvln/myPolygons

 ### Filename
 Filename should be the same as the identification: _CC-Location-Type-Typename.geojson_